hurcy/dandviz/README.md

 ## Visual encodings
 I used colors to visualize participaing countires and economies on the map.
-In the slopegraph, colors are used to present continents differences, and ranking up/down.
+In the slopegraph, color and hue are used to present continents differences, and ranking up/down.

 ## Layouts
 I used navigation tabs.
 Because this is martini-glass style of visualization: starting from exploratory visualization, viewers can clearly see that some countires perform better or worse given their ESCS as the navigation tabs progress.